 Unlike undergraduate admissions at CCU, there is not an enrollment fee prior to the start of graduate classes.
 You should receive, in your acceptance packet, a form to send back to your program’s manager letting them know if you plan on attending CCU.

 Does my program have an orientation?

-The College of Graduate Studies and Research will have an orientation prior to the start of the fall semester for all graduate students.
+The College of Graduate and Continuing Studies will have an orientation prior to the start of the fall semester for all graduate students.
 Individual programs may have additional orientations.

 How long do graduate programs take to complete?